jolie-projects/design-patterns/README.md

 ## TODOS

-When _ext_ keyword is implemented, make the circuit breaker generic so it can be added to a project, needing only modifications to a *CB_Config.col*-file.
+1. When _ext_ keyword is implemented, make the circuit breaker generic so it can be added to a project, needing only modifications to a *CB_Config.col*-file.
+2. Synchronize blocks that change CB-state to avoid race conditions.